 For the ranch dressing:

-- 3/4 cup paleo mayonnaise (such as avocado oil mayo*)
+- 3/4 cup paleo mayonnaise such as avocado oil mayo*

-- 1 1/2 tsp apple cider vinegar
+- 1 1/2 teaspoon apple cider vinegar

-- 1/8 tsp onion powder
+- 1/8 teaspoon onion powder

-- 1/8 tsp garlic powder
+- 1/8 teaspoon garlic powder

-- 1/4–1/2 tsp salt
+- 1/4-1/2 teaspoon salt (I like more salt!)

-- 1/2 tsp pepper
+- 1/2 teaspoon black pepper

 Instructions

-- In a small bowl or a jar, combine mayonnaise, 2 Tbsp milk or water, cider vinegar, dill, garlic & onion powder, salt, and pepper.
+- Combine.
+In a small bowl or a jar, combine mayonnaise, 2 Tbsp milk or water, cider vinegar, dill, garlic & onion powder, salt, and pepper.

-- Stir together until smooth.
+- Whisk or blend together until smooth.

 - Taste and add additional salt, pepper, or seasonings to taste.